 Playing It Safe Is Actually Not Safe At All

 Maybe you have a sense that your life could be better, but you aren’t doing anything to improve it.
 You have convinced yourself it is less risky to stay where you are, to give up on your dream, or to settle with what you have in life.
 It’s not so bad, right?
 Except you were not born to fly under the radar just to arrive safely at your death!

-Perhaps you can relate to the statement my client made as she explained her state of mind before joining my Discover Your Purpose coaching program, “I realized that I could be doing so much more, but instead I was throwing it away for the perceived safety of a job.”
-Read how her life has transformed as a result of my coaching, and yours can too.
+Perhaps you can relate to the statement my client made as she explained her state of mind before joining my life purpose workshop, “I realized that I could be doing so much more, but instead I was throwing it away for the perceived safety of a job.”
+Read how her life has transformed as a result of my private coaching programs, and yours can too.

 Where in your life are you operating from a place of fear, lying on a nail complaining but doing little else?

 “We know we want something more but we don’t know how to go about getting it or if it’s even possible.
 So, we just stay stuck because it feels safer; that’s what we know.
 We know we won’t fail in the comfort zone where we are because we’re familiar with the here and now.
 But on the flip side of that, we won’t grow either.”

 I know what she means because I have experienced it too — feeling dissatisfied with an area of my life but doing nothing different to change the situation, too afraid to move toward what I felt life was calling me to.